How to Get Rid of Baby Eczema

 Repairing and caring for the skin barrier:

-For children with eczema, the skin barrier isn't holding in water well.
+For children with eczema, their skin barrier doesn’t effectively hold water.
 As a result, the skin becomes dry, cracked, and itchy.
-Gentle skin care daily is important to improve the skin barrier.
-As part of this, give your child a bath every day or every other day for 5-10 minutes in lukewarm water.
-No soap is needed, but something gentle without a fragrance is fine for sweaty/dirty areas.
-Use a soft sea sponge or Kyte Baby washcloths instead of anything rough.
+Gentle, daily skin care is important to improve the skin barrier.
+Give your child a bath every day or every other day for 5-10 minutes in lukewarm water.
+No soap is needed, but a gentle, fragrance-free wash is fine for sweaty and dirty areas.
+Use a soft sea sponge or Kyte Baby washcloths to gently cleanse the skin.

-Pat your child's skin dry after the bath or shower and consider a Kyte Baby hooded towel.
-If your doctor has prescribed any topical medicines, apply these to the areas of rash (BEFORE applying any moisturizers).
+Pat (don’t rub) your child's skin dry after the bath or shower and consider a Kyte Baby hooded towel.
+If your doctor has prescribed any topical medicines, apply these to the areas of rash before any moisturizers.

 Dress your child in soft fabrics like bamboo.
 Use mild, fragrance-free laundry detergents.
 Don't use fabric softeners or fabric sheets in the dryer.